Charlotte’s Slow Cooker StuffingPrint Print Without Images

-The surprise flavour that you can't quite describe is the sausage!
-Lepp's Honey Maple pork sausage would be perfect in this recipe.
+The surprise flavour that you can’t quite describe is the sausage!
+Lepp’s Breakfast pork sausage would be perfect in this recipe.

 The addition of a finely diced apple helps moisten the stuffing without adding more butter, and the sausage gives it an unexpected “I can’t identify it, but love the taste” flavor.
-You can use bulk, Italian or any flavor you love.
-Lepp’s Maple Sausage would be an excellent choice.
+We recommend using our Maple Breakfast Sausage, but you can use any kind that you like.
 Using a crock pot frees up oven space for all those tasty side dishes.

 16 cups (2 loaves) loosely packed dried bread cubes